quantumgardener/qg.blog/content/notes/Digital Rights Management is Unhealthy.md

 It's equivalent to Amazon selling you a physical book that can only be read by the glasses they provide.

 Until now I've been able to successfully remove DRM from Amazon books using [Calibre](https://calibre-ebook.com/) and [DeDRM_tools](https://github.com/noDRM/DeDRM_tools) but have reached the end of that line.
-Going forward I'll be purchasing books from Kobo.
+Going forward I'll be purchasing books from Kobo and Google Play.